TelemetryDeck/docs/tql/aggregators.md

 ## Unique Aggregators

 ### ThetaSketch

+A theta sketch gives you the number of unique values that a dimension has in your query.

 Theta sketches are a probabilistic data structure used for the [count-distinct problem](https://en.wikipedia.org/wiki/Count-distinct_problem).
 They allow us to quickly count elements in sets, such as the set of users in the aggregation buckets